 The LP_UPDATE_EMAIL_PROMOTION stored procedure is required for updating email responses in Tessitura from WordFly email campaigns.
 This stored procedure specifically handles how unsubscribes and hard bounces are updated on the customer record.
 Note that preference updates are handled by a separate stored procedure.
 Let's review some common questions about the LP_UPDATE_EMAIL_PROMOTION stored procedure and how to test it.

 WordFly updates opens, clicks, bounces (soft and hard), and opt-outs in Tessitura by calling the WP_UPDATE_EMAIL_PROMOTION stored procedure.
 This procedure in turn calls the localized LP_UPDATE_EMAIL_PROMOTION stored procedure, giving you a place to perform custom processing for email responses.

 When the LP_UPDATE_EMAIL_PROMOTION stored procedure is working and processing email responses, those responses will show up in a few places in your database:

 You'll see ALL email response events written to the table T_EPROMOTION_RESPONSE_HISTORY.

 Next you'll see the highest priority email response written to T_PROMOTION.
 The priority of the email response is set within your TR response tables.
 By default the unsubscribe response code (@responsecode 5) has the highest priority and will overwrite other responses like open and click.

 Lastly, you'll see an overview of the T_Promotion responses on the customer record under the Connections tab > Promotions radial.

 In Tessitura v14+

-Tessitura is introducing a new option for managing unsubscribes (@responsecode 5), Contact Restrictions are replaced by Contact Permissions which are handled under the Contact Details tab of the constituent record as a new radial button.
+Tessitura is introducing a new option for managing unsubscribes (@responsecode 5) called Contact Permissions.
+Contact Permissions are found under the Contact Details tab of the constituent record as a new radial button.
 The addition of Contact Permissions now allows for either a Global Unsubscribe or a Targeted Unsubscribe.
 While there are both options, we recommend a Global Unsubscribe and allowing subscribers to select preferences to help manage communication expectations.

 |Global Unsubscribe||Revoke email permissions for all Contact Permission Types for the customer.|